 Batahad is a traditional hamlet which can be reached from Gushaini.
 A dirt track from Gushaini goes up to the village.
 Even local buses go all the way up to Batahad.
 Buses ply throughout the day from Banjar.
 It also acts as a base for Bashleo pass.

-Perched at around 3277 m, it connects the inner Seraj from the outer Seraj.
+Perched at around 3277 m, it connects the inner Seraj to the outer Seraj.
 Batahad is the starting point of the trek while Baga-Sarahan is the endpoint.
 From Batahad you can go to a couple of villages (Galingcha, Mashiyar) located even further.
 They make for a perfect day hike.

 7. Visit the Serene Village Pekhri in Tirthan Valley